turing4ever/turing4ever.github.io/_posts/2022-12-31-costa-rica.md

 <div>{%- include extensions/youtube.html id='4BLMw9hqmB4' -%}</div>

 # It's in the water
 Besides the slower pace of everything, people there were nicer too.
 It's true that most of the people we interacted with were in the tourism industry, but that alone couldn't explain it.
 We also had a road trip in Mexico, it was a very different story.
 Same Spanish speaking, developing economy, heavily relying on tourism, Costa Ricans found peace but Mexicans did not.
-It really reminded me of our experience in Quebec.
 It must be something in the water.

 Even the dogs in Costa Rica were calmer.
-Dogs were casually walking on the street and crossing the road.
+They were casually walking on the street and crossing the road.
 You would rarely hear any barking.
 There was a scene when a dog was trying to cross the busy road, he tried but had to back off due to the heavy traffic.
 One driver stopped his car and waited for the dog to pass.
 The dog waited.
 The driver's arm reached out of the window and waved to the dog: go ahead!
 The dog still hesitated, as if saying: Nah, I'm not in a hurry.
 I couldn't help thinking: I should have brought Lucy here, she would love this place.